Xenonesis/DocMagic/SECURITY.md

-# Security Guide for DocMagic
+# Security Guide for docverse

-This document outlines the security measures implemented in DocMagic and best practices for maintaining a secure deployment.
+This document outlines the security measures implemented in docverse and best practices for maintaining a secure deployment.

 ## 🔒 Security Features Implemented